 An emergency cord hangs from the garage door opener, usually with a red tag.
 When you pull it, it turns the opener off.
 If you are experiencing issues with your garage door, you can pull the tag so you can be sure the door won’t open or close on its own.
 You’ll still be able to open the garage door manually with functioning springs.

-Reach out to Garage Door Enterprises for any garage door repair or installation needs.
-Our team is very knowledgeable on the different garage door parts and how to keep them in great condition.
-We offer excellent customer service in addition to timely repairs and installations that focus on attention to detail and quality.
+Contact Garage Door Enterprises to learn more about garage door repairs or installation needs.
+Our team is very knowledgeable about various garage door parts and how to keep them in good working order.
+We take pride in providing excellent customer service as well as timely repairs and installations with a focus on detail and quality.
+For more information give us a call at (757) 482-9350.